patrikx3/angular-compile/README.md

 ---

-# Angular Dynamic Compile component, that turns a string into a compiled component v5.2.68-284
+# Angular Dynamic Compile component, that turns a string into a compiled component v5.2.78-293

 This is an open source project.
 Just code.
-If you like this code, please add a star in GitHub and you really like, you can donate as well.
+If you like this code, please add a star in GitHub and if you really like, you can donate as well.
 Thanks you so much!

 Given, I have my own server, with dynamic IP address, it could happen that the server for about max 5 minutes can not be reachable for the dynamic DNS or very rarely I backup with Clonzilla the SSD or something with the electricity (too much hoovering or cleaning - but I worked on it, so should not happen again), but for some reason, it is not reachable please hang on for 5-30 minutes and it will be back for sure.